-Vasectomy is a quick, simple, highly effective and convenient method of permanent sterilization; its major drawback as a male contraceptive is its limited reversibility.
+Vasectomy is a quick, simple, highly effective, and convenient method of permanent sterilization; its major drawback as a male contraceptive is its limited reversibility.
 Elective sperm cryostorage is occasionally useful but may reflect ambivalence about the irreversible intent of vasectomy.
-Cumulative rate of requests for reversal, mostly prompted by remarriage, are 2.4% at 10 year post-vasectomy but exceed 10% for young men (aged <25 years at vasectomy) (96) so that requests for, and failed, vasectomy reversal are now a significant cause of male infertility.
-Following microsurgical vaso-vasostomy, 80-100% have any sperm in the ejaculate ("patency") but normal sperm output is less common and cumulative conception rate at 12 months is only ~50% (96).
-This discrepancy is most probably attributable to technical limitations of microsurgery as even the lowest reported rates of azoospermia (bilateral non-patency) after microsurgical vaso-vasostomy indicate that nearly half such men have at least one non-patent vas deferens (97) so that re-operation should be a prominent consideration if pregnancy does not ensue.
-After technical failure, the wife's age and time since vasectomy appear to be the dominant predictors of successful reversal (98, 99).
-Whether robotic microsurgery can improve the technical success of vaso-vasostomy to become a cost-effective and widely available alternative to human microsurgery remains to be established (100-102).
-Reversibility is better with microsurgery (97), presence of sperm in the vasal fluids from testicular end of stump (103), in younger men with shorter duration since vasectomy (96) and possibly with longer testicular vasal stump (104, 105); unfavorable predictors include non-microsurgical techniques, older age of wife (especially after 40 years) (97, 106), high titers of sperm antibodies (95) and long duration (>10 years) since vasectomy (107-109) due to long-term epididymal (110), vasal (111) and testicular damage (107, 108, 112, 113).
-Experimentally in a variety of mammalian species, open ended vasectomy is preferable to complete vas occlusion in preventing the back pressureinduced damage to spermatogenesis and seminiferous tubular integrity which are important contributors to failure of vasectomy reversal (114, 115).
+Cumulative rate of requests for reversal, mostly prompted by remarriage, are 2.4% at 10 year post-vasectomy but exceed 10% for young men (aged <25 years at vasectomy) (105).
+Failed vasectomy reversal is now a significant cause of infertility.
+Following microsurgical male vasovasostomy, 80-100% have any sperm in the ejaculate ("patency") but normal sperm concentration is less common, and cumulative conception rate at 12 months is only ~50% compared to 80-85% at 12 months in healthy young couples not using contraception (105).
+This discrepancy is most probably attributable to technical limitations of microsurgery as even the lowest reported rates of azoospermia (bilateral non-patency) after microsurgical vasovasostomy indicate that nearly half such men have at least one non-patent vas deferens (106) so that re-operation should be a prominent consideration if pregnancy does not ensue.
+After technical failure, the wife's age and time since vasectomy appear to be the dominant predictors of successful reversal (107, 108) Whether robotic microsurgery can improve the technical success of vasovasostomy to become a cost-effective and widely available alternative to human microsurgery remains to be established (109-111).
+Reversibility is better with microsurgery (106), presence of sperm in the vasal fluids from testicular end of stump (112), in younger men with shorter duration since vasectomy (105) and possibly with longer testicular vasal stump (113, 114); unfavorable predictors include nonmicrosurgical techniques, older age of wife (especially after 40 yr) (106, 115), high titers of sperm antibodies (104), and long duration (>10 years) since vasectomy (116-118) due to long-term epididymal (119), vasal (120) and testicular damage (116, 117, 121, 122).
+Experimentally in a variety of mammalian species, open-ended vasectomy is preferable to complete vas occlusion in preventing the back pressure-induced damage to spermatogenesis and seminiferous tubular integrity which are important contributors to failure of vasectomy reversal (123, 124).
 An alternative to surgical vasectomy reversal either instead of, or after failed vaso-vasostomy, is sperm harvesting from epididymis or testis in conjunction with intracytoplasmic sperm injection (ICSI)/in-vitro fertilization.
-Currently cost-benefit analyses suggest that microsurgical vaso-vasostomy is more cost-effective and safer in both North America (116) and Europe (117), with the wife's age being a key determinant (98).
+Currently cost-benefit analyses suggest that microsurgical vasovasostomy is more cost-effective and safer in both North America (125) and Europe (126), with the wife's age being a key determinant (107).
 However, optimal management depends on local clinical expertise as well as access to microsurgery and reproductive technologies.
-The feasibility of successful vasectomy reversal has led to the proposal that, although vasectomy is intended as permanent, some individuals may consider it a reversible contraceptive method (118).
-US national economic indicators strikingly influence rates of vasectomy and of vasectomy reversal, which are increased and decreased, respectively, according to the unemployment rate and personal income (119); whether this applies in countries with national health schemes that reduce financial limitations on access to elective health care remains unknown.
+The feasibility of successful vasectomy reversal has led to the proposal that, although vasectomy is intended as permanent, some individuals may consider it a reversible contraceptive method (127).
+USA national economic indicators strikingly influence rates of vasectomy and of vasectomy reversal, which are increased and decreased, respectively, according to the unemployment rate and personal income (128); whether this applies in countries with national health schemes that reduce financial limitations on access to elective health care remains unknown.